Hazel: Secure and Efficient Disaggregated Storage: Introduction

-We achieve this by introducing three key innovations summarized below and in Figure~\ref{fig:child_poster}.
+We achieve this by introducing three key innovations summarized in Figure~\ref{fig:child_poster}.
 First, we introduce a scalable control path.
-Scalability is critical, as modern storage solutions consistently grow in size as SSD density doubles every 1.5 years~\cite{IntroducingLightningFlexible2016}.
-Solutions combining multiple SSD drives already reach 1 PB, and some vendors discuss developing single 1 PB drives~\cite{SamsungTalksPetabyte}.
-A key observation enabling our control path is that disaggregating the storage also opens up a new opportunity to disaggregate the Merkel Tree (MT), which is commonly used to provide freshness.
-As this necessitates increasing the threat boundary, we introduce a novel control flow that distributes the necessary protections.
-We perform MT management and verification on the storage node, saving communication overhead on the data path and addressing scalability issues related to freshness. \projectnameSpace also provides an IV leasing strategy enabling strict confidentiality on PB-sized storage.
+Scalability is critical, as modern storage solutions consistently grow in size with SSD density doubling every 1.5 years~\cite{IntroducingLightningFlexible2016}.
+Existing multi-SSD setups already reach 1 PB, and some vendors discuss developing single 1 PB drives~\cite{SamsungTalksPetabyte}.
+A key observation that enables our control path is that disaggregating storage also opens a new opportunity to disaggregate the Merkle Tree (MT), which provides freshness~\cite{chakrabortiDmxProtectingVolumelevel2017, gueron:a_memory_encryption_engine_2016}.
+As this increases the threat boundary, we introduce a novel control flow that distributes the necessary protections.
+We perform MT management and verification on the storage node, saving communication overhead on the data path and addressing scalability issues of freshness. \projectnameSpace also provides an IV leasing strategy for strict confidentiality on PB-sized storage.

-Second, we optimize the data path, building on a key observation that many algorithmic overheads in existing solutions can be eliminated.
-Instead of modifying the NVMe-oF protocol, which might require hardware changes, \projectnameSpace relies on encapsulation to enable security and can be deployed on existing systems.
-For that, we leverage a new design trend in data center NVMes: large block metadata as part of the logical block address (LBA). \projectnameSpace uses metadata to achieve crash-protected integrity and confidentiality at a negligible cost, and to replace transport layer solutions such as IPSec~\cite{ferguson1999cryptographic}, minimizing repeated encryptions on the critical path. \projectnameSpace also introduces a novel tree organization for freshness, which we have named Hazel MT (\ourTree). \ourTree addresses the shortcomings of a typical MT when applied to PB-scale drives by modifying its storage, verification, and update methods. \ourTree enables asynchronous writes and read path verification at a negligible cost. \ourTree also supports freshness crash-protection through a proposed hardware extension.
-All these cost a storage overhead of just 1.76\%.
+Second, we optimize the data path by building on a key observation: many overheads in existing solutions can be eliminated.
+Instead of modifying the NVMe-oF protocol, which might require hardware changes, \projectnameSpace relies on request encapsulation to enable security on existing systems.
+For that, we leverage a new design trend in high-performance SSDs: large block metadata as part of the logical block address (LBA)~\cite{280686}. \projectnameSpace uses metadata to achieve crash-protected integrity and confidentiality at negligible cost, and to replace transport-layer solutions such as IPSec~\cite{ferguson1999cryptographic}, minimizing repeated encryptions on the critical path. \projectnameSpace also introduces a novel tree organization for freshness: Hazel MT (\ourTree). \ourTree addresses the shortcomings of a typical MT when applied to PB-scale drives by modifying its storage, verification, and update methods. \ourTree supports crash protection, enables asynchronous writes, and no-overhead read-path verification.